 SOC 1, SOC 2, and SOC for Cybersecurity reports are either Type I reports or Type II reports.
 Type I reports are limited to tests of design (commonly known as ‘tests of one’) as of a specified date.
 They are typically performed as the first examination in a recurring engagement, primarily when a SOC report is needed quickly to meet an immediate customer need or request.
 Type II reports include both tests of design and tests of operating effectiveness over a period of time, generally ranging from six months to one year.

 Issuing a Type I report first is not required but is often advisable as it allows companies to issue SOC reports to their customers or prospects faster and serves as an effective ‘trial run’ prior to completing a Type II engagement.
 The majority of ML&R SOC clients obtain SOC compliance through the following services:

 - Type I Report

 - Type II Report six or twelve months later

 - Type II Reports annually thereafter

 The biggest mistake we see companies make is waiting until a customer or prospect requests a SOC report before engaging with a SOC auditor.
 Companies can lose deals or even existing customers if they are unable to issue it in time to meet the customer or prospect’s expectations and needs – we’ve seen it happen.

-Our IT Security & Compliance Team is available to answer your questions and help you decide which of the SOC report types is right for you.
+Our team is available to answer your all your IT security service questions and help you decide which of the SOC report types is right for you.
 We’ll help you identify a timeline that makes sense for your budget and your team.
 Get in touch today.